thienannguyen-cv/SMap/docs/smap/SMAP_KNOWLEDGE_GRAPH.md

 # SMap Knowledge Graph

-This knowledge graph is designed to help readers understand the functional structure of `smap.py`, the relationships between its core components, and how the unittests relate to the module's correctness.
+This knowledge graph is designed to help readers understand the functional structure of `smap.py`, the relationships between its core components, and how the unit-tests relate to the module's correctness.
 The graph demonstrates how data and computation flow through the system, highlighting both the architectural logic and the verification points via test cases.

 ------------------------------------------------------------------------